magento/pagebuilder-docs/docs/content-types/extend/extend-more-appearances.md

 -  For the `css` binding, the `css` property references the `<css>` node defined for the `main` element.

-These Knockout bindings are applied to the Heading's `master.html` template (as well as the `preview.html` template), as shown here:
+You need to add these Knockout bindings to the Heading's `master.html` template (as well as the `preview.html` template), as shown here:

 ```html
 <!-- Heading master.html -->